 Originally, back in the 19th Century, 5 Thurloe Square was an artist’s studio.
-Nowadays, it’s a pricey piece of property, with a one bedroom flat selling for almost £900,000 in 2016.
-[Featured image: @wanderingpea]
+Nowadays, it’s a pricey piece of property offering up a number of flats.
+Accommodations within the iconic skinny building are valued at anywhere between £850,000 and well north of £1 million!

-Despite it looking impossibly narrow from the south-west corner of Thurloe Square, it’s actually triangular, meaning it widens—albeit undramatically—from its skinniest point.
-One of London’s coolest optical illusions!
+Despite looking impossibly narrow from the south-west corner of Thurloe Square, it’s actually triangular, meaning it widens—albeit undramatically—from its skinniest point.
+It’s definitely one of London’s coolest optical illusions!

-In the end, only five houses (1 to 5 Thurloe Square) were demolished, although many surviving buildings had their back gardens slashed in size.
+In the end, only five houses (1 to 5 Thurloe Square) were demolished.
+However, many of the surviving buildings did have their back gardens slashed in size.
 A year later, in 1868, South Kensington station opened to the public.

 In the late 19th century, Kensington and Chelsea were known as a hub for art, so loads of artists were building studios in the area.
 A local builder named William Douglas saw this as an opportunity to fill the little triangle that 1-5 Thurloe Square left behind after they were knocked down.
 Amazingly, he designed and built seven artists’ studios in this meagre space, in the form of the current wedge-shaped building we see today.

 The building, now flats, is just 6ft wide at it’s narrowest point, growing to 34ft at its widest.
-Despite its size, its location is to blame for it’s hefty price tag.
+Despite its size, it’s the location that is to blame for its hefty price tag.
 In 2016, a one bedroom apartment—at just 600 sq ft in size—went on sale for £895,000.
+More recently, in December of 2020, a flat in Thurloe Square was sold for £855,000.
+At that price, the property was valued at £1,261 per square foot.
+Clearly, it’s true what they say: location, location, location!

 Also published on Medium.